 - Create a schedule for feeding your dog

 - Eliminate or minimize feeding your dog your food

 - Feed your dog its healthy treats

 Making a plan for feeding your dog is also smart, as most eat once or twice a day.
 Creating a routine will make it easy on you and your dog.

-If you feed your dog scraps of your food, you also need to break that habit.
+If you feed the dog scraps of your food, you also need to break that habit.
 It can be fun to satisfy your dog’s craving for a taste of your food, but human food can interfere with a dog’s diet.
 Not only can many of the foods we eat be terrible for them, but the amount you feed them can also add up as the day goes on.
 In order for your pet to progress and reach a healthy standard, you will have to minimize the table scraps.

 Dietary supplements for:

 - Cardiovascular improvement